Yeo Jia Min: 2021: Olympian

 Yeo began the season on the Thailand leg of the world tour at the Yonex Thailand Open and the Toyota Thailand Open where she lost in the first round to Ratchanok Intanon and second round to An Se-young respectively.
 In June, she qualified for her first ever Olympic Games after placing 17th in BWF’s road to Tokyo rankings.
-In July, Yeo competed at the delayed 2020 Tokyo Olympics but did not make it to the knockout round, and the 22 years old Yeo became emotional and, cried to the local media for her apologies from her exit in the games.
-In her first group stage game, she defeated Haramara Gaitan of Mexico in two straight games 21–7, 21–10 but then lost to Kim Ga-eun of Korea 13–21, 14–21 in the next match, thus ending her Olympics conquest.
+In July, Yeo competed at the delayed 2020 Tokyo Olympics.
+In her first group stage game, she defeated Haramara Gaitan of Mexico in two straight games but then lost to Kim Ga-eun of Korea in the next match, ending her Olympics conquest.
+On her failure to make it to the knockout round, Yeo cried and apologised to local media for her exit in the games.

 After the Olympics, she played on the European leg of the world tour held in Denmark, France and Germany.
-In the Denmark Open, she was eliminated in the first round by China's He Bing Jiao 14–21, 17–21.
-In the French Open, she reached the quarter-finals but lost to An Se-young 11–21, 17–21.
-In the Hylo Open held in Germany, she managed to reach her first final of the year, but she was defeated by the fifth seed, Busanan Ongbamrungphan of Thailand, in two straight games, 10–21, 14–21.
+In the Denmark Open, she was eliminated in the first round by China's He Bing Jiao.
+In the French Open, she reached the quarter-finals but lost to An Se-young.
+In the Hylo Open held in Germany, she managed to reach her first final of the year, but she was defeated by the fifth seed, Busanan Ongbamrungphan of Thailand, in two straight games.
 In November, Yeo participated in the Indonesia Masters and Indonesia Open held in Bali.
 She was knockout by her former junior rivals, Phittayaporn Chaiwan in the quarter-finals and Akane Yamaguchi in the second round respectively.

 In December, Yeo became the first Singaporean to qualify and play in the season-ending BWF World Tour Finals.
 She made her debut by playing Akane Yamaguchi but lost 11–21, 14–21.
 She then had to retire in the next match against Busanan Ongbamrungphan when she was trailing 7–21, 9–15 due to a right knee injury.
-At the year end World Championships held in Huelva, Spain, Yeo, the 15th seed, was upset in the second round by the unseeded Kirsty Gilmour of Scotland in a three set battle that lasted for 53 minutes, 15–21, 21–8, 15–21.
+At the year end World Championships held in Huelva, Spain, Yeo, the 15th seed, was upset in the second round by the unseeded Kirsty Gilmour of Scotland.